 The fund financial statements provide information about the State's funds, including its fiduciary funds and blended component units.
 Separate statements for each fund category (governmental, proprietary, and fiduciary) are presented.
 The emphasis of fund financial statements is on major governmental and enterprise funds, each displayed in a separate column.
-All remaining governmental and enterprise funds are aggregated and reported as nonmajor funds.
+All remaining governmental and enterprise funds.